19hours/sg-statutes/Acts/Road Traffic Act.md

 42A\.—(1) The Public Prosecutor may apply to the court for an order disqualifying a person from holding or obtaining a driving licence if —

-(a) that person is accused of an offence under this Act or any written law specified in Part II of the First Schedule and had failed to appear before a court to answer the charge against him notwithstanding that he had been served with the appropriate process of court requiring him to so appear before that court;
+(a) that person is accused of an offence under this Act or the rules or any written law specified in Part II of the First Schedule and had failed to appear before a court to answer the charge against him notwithstanding that he had been served with the appropriate process of court requiring him to so appear before that court;

+[Act 10 of 2017 wef 20/06/2017]

 (b) the court before which he was to have appeared had, pursuant to his default in appearance, issued a warrant for his arrest;